elugens/hello-javascript/docs/general-javascript-questions/data-types/map-and-set.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> We can use the for..of and forEach loops.
-We can also use a traditional iteration, but it is not recommended.</div><br />
+We can also use a traditional iteration, but this does not meet standard recommendations.</div><br />
-  <div><strong>Technical Response:</strong> There are two ways to iterate over a Set() in JavaScript, according to the MDN.
+  <div><strong>Technical Response:</strong> There are two ways to iterate over a Set() in JavaScript.
 The for..of and forEach loops.
 You can also use a traditional iterative for loop, but it is much more complex and not recommended (Ninja Code).
   </div><br />
   <div><strong className="codeExample">Code Example:</strong> Iteration over Set using for..of and forEach<br /><br />